What Aquatic Plants do Freshwater Fish not Eat

 • Light requirement

 For aquatic plants, 10–12 hours of light each day is best.
 Besides, a consistent day and night cycle is critically essential.
-Moreover, you should keep the glass covers clean to make sure the penetration of light.
+Moreover, you should keep the glass covers clean to ensure the penetration of light.

 • Substrate requirement